 - delay between departures: 35.52 minus route travel time

-- so if route travel time is 6.5 hours then set delay between departures to be 35.52 – 6.5 or about 29 hours
+- so if route travel time is 6.5 hours (route times should be round-trip but sometimes show one-way; see Bug 2 in the FAQs Bug Report) then set delay between departures to be 35.52 – 6.5 or about 29 hours

 - Different facilities will have different delivery amounts and frequencies for different products – so group facilities with similar needs into common routes when possible.